QubiTO-team/qubito-website/content/contacts/index.en.md

 # Get in Touch with Us!

 {{< lead >}}
-If you want to support us in our mission or join us on our journey, please don’t hesitate to reach out.
-We are always grateful for the help and encouragement from our community.
+We welcome collaboration opportunities and are eager to explore potential partnerships.
+If you’re interested in partnering with us or have any inquiries, please feel free to reach out.
 {{< /lead >}}